 Select the login methods that you want to install into eDirectory by checking the appropriate check boxes on the Novell Modular Authentication Service screen.
 When you select a login method, a description of the component appears in the Description box.
-For more information on login methods, see "Managing Login and Post-Login Methods and Sequences" in the Novell Modular Authentication Services (NMAS) 2.3 Administration Guide in the NetWare 6.5 online documentation.
+For more information on login methods, see "Managing Login and Post-Login Methods and Sequences" in the Novell Modular Authentication Services (NMAS) 2.3 Administration Guide in the OES NetWare online documentation.

-1 On the Novell Modular Authentication Service page, select the login methods you want to use from the options provided.

-If you want to install all the login methods into eDirectory, click Select All.
-If you want to clear all selections, click Select Clear All.

-NDS is selected by default and cannot be cleared.
+- 1 On the Novell Modular Authentication Service page, select the login methods you want to use from the options provided. - If you want to install all the login methods into eDirectory, click Select All.
+If you want to clear all selections, click Select Clear All. - NDS and Challenge Response login methods are installed by default and cannot be cleared. - 2 Click Next.